opendocsg/slw-judgments-backfill/2014_SGHC_221/report.md

 This is strictly _obiter_ , as the _ratio decidendi_ in the case was that the implied post-employment obligation of confidence owed by the former employees was restricted to information that is invested with a sufficient degree of confidentiality to render it a trade secret or its equivalent; accordingly, the appeal was dismissed because neither the sales information as a whole nor the information about the prices by itself fell within that class of information.

 71     What is of key concern in the present proceedings is the _obiter dictum_ , which seems to suggest that only trade secrets can justifiably be restrained from use post-employment.
-It was briefly considered by the Court of Appeal in _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ [2008] 1 SLR(R) 663 at [86]:
+It was briefly considered by the Court of Appeal in _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span> at [86]:

  The court in Faccenda Chicken further held ( per Neill LJ at 137) that even the use of an express covenant to protect confidential information falling short of a trade secret after the contract of employment had come to an end was not permitted.
 Subsequent (and more recent) authorities have cast doubt on this particular proposition ...
 In Singapore, there has been no detailed analysis of the difference in views just outlined.
 The answer may well lie in the approach that is adopted.
 If one is of the view that full rein should be given to the concept of freedom of contract, an express (as opposed to an implied) covenant ought to be held to be sufficient to prevent either the disclosure or use of the confidential information.
 If, on the other hand, one adopts the view that it is the status of the information concerned that is the critical factor, then the use or disclosure of such information should be allowed after the employment contract comes to an end, as that is when the duty of fidelity owed by the employee to his or her employer simultaneously terminates as well. [emphasis in original]